 These are meant for re-capitulation only.
 Answers to these questions are not to be submitted for evaluation.

-- (a) What are the benefits of Aviation Insurance? - (b) What are the documents required for submission of claim under Aviation Insurance - (c) What are the usual covers offered under Aviation Insurance?
+- (a) Can you write some of the benefits of Aviation Insurance? - (b) Briefly explain the documents required for submission of claim under Aviation Insurance - (c) Do you know what are the usual covers offered under Aviation Insurance?